 The project will follow four major steps:

-The research will led by Associate Professor Sue Jackson from Griffith University.
-Dr Jackson will be supported by researchers from the University of Western Australia and the Australian Rivers Institute at Griffith University.
+The research is being led by Professor Sue Jackson from Griffith University.
+Professor Jackson will be assisted by researchers from The University of Western Australia and the Australian Rivers Institute at Griffith University.

 Sue Jackson, Griffith University